felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 2.1.0 =

 (2019/06/29) Added a new "Step or Section Information" option in the Document SSO metabox for Schema How-To markup (Premium add-on).

-= 2.0.1 =

-(2019/06/24) Added a new "Default Family Friendly" option.
-Maintenance release for WPSSO Core v5.0.0.